 While the process of eliminating refined and processed foods may be impactful, more research needs to be done.

 “Clean eating” is too vague: Similar to the Whole30 diet, clean eating focuses on unprocessed, fresh foods while eliminating processed foods, refined ingredients, and artificial additives.
 It also has a long list of restrictions, which aren’t necessarily backed by science, and may be challenging to follow.

-While this elimination, as mentioned above, is recommended as a broad dietary change to benefit skin health, it doesn’t mean you have to follow the clean eating diet to see results.
+While this elimination, as mentioned above, is , it doesn’t mean you have to follow the clean eating diet to see results.